vladshub/hydra-master/README.md

 # hydra-master
-A Central console to control the mydra
+A Central console to control the hydra